 This dough is about 71% hydrated, ignoring that first tablespoon of starter.
 This dough is relatively stiff, especially compared with the trendy overly-hydrated recipes.

 Cut the dough in half with a metal dough scraper.
 Half of the dough will be about 955 grams.
-Punch out the air, and scoop the two boules into rough spheres.
+Punch and fold out internal air pockets, and then scoop the two boules into rough spheres.
 Cover the boules with bowls, and let them bench rest for 30 minutes.

 Using a metal dough scraper, pull the boule of dough along the sticky countertop, to develop surface tension.
 Turn the football shape and pull again.
 Do this just until a bit of tearing occurs on the surface.

 Generously flour a clean towel with rice flour, firmly pressing the rice flour into the towel.
 Flip a boule onto the center of the floured towel, leaving the seamed side facing upward.
 Lift the boule and its towel like a hammock, and drop it into a large bowl or bread basket.
 Cover, and repeat with the other boule.

 Preheat the oven to 500°F. Place a sheet of parchment on top of an oven-proof plate, and turn the parchment & plate upside-down onto one of the proofing bowls.
 Flip the whole bundle upside down, to drop the boule onto the parchment.
 Set aside the towel and proofing bowl.
 Brush off the rice flour.

 Score the top of the boule deeply with a wet knife.

 Cover the plate, parchment, and boule with the base of a dutch oven.
 (Do not use the lid.)
 Bake for 20 minutes.
 Reduce the temperature to 450°F, open the oven door briefly to cool the oven, and bake covered for another 10 minutes.
 Remove the dutch oven from the plate & parchment, and continue to bake uncovered for 25 minutes.
 Cool the boule.